 Why did you chose to use a chlorine maker as your preferred technology?
 We spent nearly two years vetting technologies before landing on the MSR SE200 Community Chlorine Maker.
 The low cost of operation, no need for maintenance, and ability to disinfect water quickly and easily made it our top choice.
 It can also be used to help quell the outbreak of infectious diseases, another primary reason people in Nepal get very ill.

 Choosing the right technology for the conditions is challenging in itself, but we also ensured the solutions we provided were compatible with local customs and lifestyles.

 Can my kids come on a trip?
 Of course.
 We only offer one consideration.
 Nepal is a third world country and not all younger kids will understand how to process the poverty they encounter.
 Plus, the days are long, the travel schedules not what they’re used to, and overall the ability to cope with such a unique environment can be stressful for some kids.
 Use your best judgement and be honest with your child’s readiness for this type of experience.

 Can you help with the fundraising?
 Have no fear, it’s easier than you think.
 More than 60% of our team members more than double their goal.
 The average donation amount is $113.
 We can help, but your friends and family will likely want to see you succeed and they’ll throw money at you.

 Does the money raised all go to the cause?
 Yes.
 We don’t have much in the way of overhead, but we have some.
-We do not maintain a central office and none of our staff receive a salary.
+We do not maintain a central office and none of our staff receives a salary.
 We have expenses, some quite large, but they all count towards getting the maximum amount of assistance to the largest group of people.
 A portion of our proceeds are re-invested to ensure our organization grows to help even more people.